Knowledge Center

 Support is a structural job, not a surface look.

-Support is whether the center keeps your hips level with your spine.
-That depends on the core's strength under load, not on how the surface looks.
-A mattress can look perfectly flat and still have lost much of its ability to hold the heaviest part of you up.
+Support is whether the structure keeps holding up the heaviest part of you — the hips and pelvis — at the depth it was built to.
+That depends on how the whole build behaves under load, not on how the surface looks.
+A mattress can look perfectly flat and still have lost much of its ability to hold that load the way it did when new.

 Why the decline is gradual.